NeythonLecStreitz/BarbellTrackingCode/README.md

 To facilitate the output plots after conclusion of the set, at the start of the first repetition (as you are about to go down), press **s** on your keyboard to intitiate tracking.
 This helps differentiate the walk out portion from individual repetitions.
 At the conclusion of your last repetition (as you hit the top), press **s** once more on your keyboard to stop the tracking.
 If you do not need the output plots and just want to track in real-time, the algorithm will still work automatically (so you do not need to press **s**).
+The text at the top of the frame should be blue if you have NOT toggled tracking, and magenta if tracking IS toggled.

 ### Viewing Output Plots